werf/werf/docs/pages/configuration/stapel_image/assembly_instructions.md

 ```
 {% endraw %}

-Werf renders that snippet as go template and then transforms it into this `playbook.yml`:
+werf renders that snippet as go template and then transforms it into this `playbook.yml`:

 ```yaml
 - hosts: all